ckattner/match_reduce/README.md

 MatchReduce is a high-speed, in-memory data aggregation and reduction algorithm.
 The lifecycle is:

-1. define aggregates
+1. define aggregators
 2. pump records into algorithm
 3. grab results

-The dataset will only be processed once no matter how many aggregates you define.
-An aggregate is expressed as:
+The dataset will only be processed once no matter how many aggregators you define.
+An aggregator is expressed as:

 * patterns: an array of hashes, which are used to pattern match records
 * reducer: a function, which is used when a record matches